Puravcodes/ShareSafely/README.md

 #### 1. Azure Blob Storage Setup

-The first step is setting up an Azure Blob Storage account named `sharesafelystrg` with a container `uploads` dedicated to storing uploaded files.
+The first step is setting up an Azure Blob Storage account named `sharesafelyblob` with a container `uploads` dedicated to storing uploaded files.
 Key security configurations include:

 - Enabling **Secure Transfer Required** for encrypted connections
 - Disabling **Blob Anonymous Access** to ensure files are only accessed by authorized users